artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 for the nightly beta.
 And if they get impatient, they now default to action (their beta deploy will fail if we set up a block).

-All of this was automated through Fastlane on our CI provider.
-We had been using Fastlane for a long time at Artsy, but the Mobile Experience team took the time to share knowledge of how it worked.
+All of this was automated through [fastlane](https://fastlane.tools) on our CI provider.
+We had been using fastlane for a long time at Artsy, but the Mobile Experience team took the time to share knowledge of how it worked.
 Any engineer at Artsy can now make a beta (`make beta`) or promote the latest beta to an App Store submission (`make promote_beta_to_submission`).

 We deploy more often and, consequently, each deploy is less scary.
 And everyone is aware of the need to hide